-Today, you join the cycle of discovery and rediscovery of this land that began when people started living here over 4,000 years ago.
-These wetlands sustained their civilization with clean water, abundant food, medicine, and shelter.
-From the cattail alone, people derived food, medicine, and the raw materials for household goods and summer shelter.
-They began the cycle of human discovery, loss, and rediscovery.
+Today, you join the cycle of discovery and rediscovery of this land that began when the Nacotchtank started living here over 4,000 years ago.
+Long before the arrival of the first European explorers, there was a vibrant culture, full of fishing, farming, hunting, and trading.
+The Nacotchtank utilized the resources on the Anacostia River for more than just food.
+From the cattail alone, people derived food, medicine, and the raw materials for household goods and shelter.

-For more on Walter Shaw, Helen Fowler, and the wetlands, click on people and places in the bar on the left.
+For more on Walter Shaw, Helen Fowler, and the wetlands, click here.